 New trees and species types will be selected from the ‘the right tree’ approach, and considered in consultation with surrounding residents.
 The tree selection process considers:

-- The suitability of the site, including available growing space, soil type, water-holding capacity, light availability, and overall location.
+- The suitability of a species for the site, including available growing space, soil type and its water-holding capacity, light availability, and any other relevant characteristics of the location that might affect the tree's performance.

 - Contribution to street amenity, including leafy canopy, bark, flowers, fruit and fit with the character of the neighbourhood.